lk-code/winui.monaco-editor/README.md

 The monaco project is stored in the C#-Project Monaco under the folder `MonacoEditorSource`.

-To update the monaco version follo these steps:
+To update the monaco version follow these steps:

 1. download the latest version from [Microsoft Monaco Project](https://microsoft.github.io/monaco-editor/)
 2. extract the archive file